justinsrd/bitmap-transformer/readme.md

 # Bitmap Transformer

-1. Opens file using fs and read it into a buffer.
+1. Opens file using fs and reads it into a buffer.

-2. Converts buffer into a Javascript Object.
+2. Determins whether to transform palette data or image data.

-3. Runs a transform on that Javascript Object.
+3. Directly runs a transform on that section of the buffer.

-4. Turns the transformed object back into a buffer.

-5. Writes that buffer to a new file.
+4. Writes that buffer to a new file.